Operation: Inner Space: Gameplay

 Each ship belongs to one of eight teams: the Avengers, Pirates, Predators, Enforcers, Renegades, Fuzzy Ones, Knights, and the Speed Demons.
 Each team has personality and behaviours; for example, the Knights tend to be helpful to their allies, whereas the Pirates enjoy looting other ships.
 The player can play as any ship from any team, except the Enforcers, who only police the levels as bots.
 Each team has pre-set relations with the other teams, which are not fixed and can easily change.
 Certain ships have special attributes, such as a cloak or shield.

 Once the player has chosen a disk drive to "disinfect" and a ship (and therefore a team) to pilot, a directory to enter must be chosen.
 Once a directory has been chosen, the player is debriefed on the "wave", which includes which icons are present, which other ships are entering, and what hazards are present.
 Hazards include viruses, which infect icons, and turrets, which fire lasers or a specific type of weapon when a ship comes into close proximity.
 Upon entering a wave, the player's primary task is to collect each icon present.
 Icons are the game's currency used to purchase weapons and upgrades.
 Icons can be damaged (reducing their value), infected (which eliminates their value and causes the player's ship to temporarily lose control), or destroyed completely.
 Icons can spawn small ships called defenders to protect themselves.
 These ships circle around the icon and attack anything which threatens it.
-Upon capturing an icon, its defenders switch allegiance to the ship which captured it.
+When an icon is captured, its defenders switch allegiance to the ship which captured it.
 Fuel tanks are present throughout, which the player must collect regularly to avoid running out of fuel.
 The player will encounter other ships and interact with them, which can include giving commands.
 Other ships may not be friendly and the player may enter combat.
 When a ship is destroyed, a resource pack is released containing its icons and a weapon.
 If the player's ship is destroyed, the game ends.
 Helping other ships may strengthen relations between its team and the player's team, and attacking will worsen relations.
 Friendly ships may come to assist if trouble is encountered.
 During a wave, any ship can call the "ambulance" which offers repair and refuelling services, weapons and upgrades.
 Weapons available range from missiles utilizing various targeting mechanisms, to fireballs.
 Upgrades include more powerful lasers and stronger armour.
 The player can purchase a new ship, although their identity and team does not change.
 The player leaves a wave by flying through an exit gate.